ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/installation/server-requirements.md

 do their day-to-day work.
 Website designers and developers require access to the files on the server to update templates, website logic, and perform upgrades or maintainance.

+Our web-based [PHP installer](/installation) can check if you meet the requirements listed below.

 ## Web server software requirements

  * PHP 5.2.0+